WASA: 20m gallon deficit at Caroni plant

 He said the other reason was that warm sea surface temperatures are present east of TT and into the tropical Atlantic Ocean.

-Last week Thursday, the Met Office placed TT on a five-day heat-spell Yellow Alert.
+Last week Thursday, the Met Office put TT on a five-day heat-spell yellow alert, though this was later cut short.

 WASA's acting director of operations Shaira Ali said the decrease in expected rainfall led to a "staggering" water deficit of up to 33 million gallons during the dry season.

-She said at present, water in the three reservoirs in Trinidad are at significantly lower levels than their long-term averages while the Hillsborough reservoir in Tobago has recovered and is at 98.4 per cent capacity – above the long-term average of 79.8 per cent.
+She said at present, water in the three reservoirs in Trinidad are at significantly lower levels than their long-term averages, though the Hillsborough reservoir in Tobago has recovered and is at 98.4 per cent capacity – above the long-term average of 79.8 per cent.

 “Except the months of June and July, the rainfall received at all reservoirs was significantly below projections for the rainy season.
-Periods of increased rainfall allowed for the recovery of several localized surface water sources,” she said.
+Periods of increased rainfall allowed for the recovery of several localised surface watersources,” she said.

 She said in terms of production, the Caroni/Arena water treatment plant had been reduced to an output of 45 million gallons a day.
-She said however that due to recent rainfall, the authority had been able to increase the output to 55 million gallons on Thursday.
+She said, however, that owing to recent rainfall, the authority had been able to increase the output to 55 million gallons on Thursday.

 She said the Hollis water treatment plant is currently producing 4.5 million gallons, with its design capacity being 8.4 million gallons.
 The Navet water treatment plant is currently producing 15 million gallons per day.